aniravi24/explore-hacks-db-workshop-2021/README.md

 ## Unfortunately covering JOINs will take a while.

-There are many different types of joins, to join tables in different ways.
-I'd
+There are many different types of joins available.

 Here's a small taste of what you can do.